atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 category: Project Management
 date: "2020-03-12"
 tags: ['worklog', 'time-management']
-description: We request the worklog from the team at the end of every day so that, we can follow our performance (man/day) in each project, and we call it "CRM".
+description: We request the worklog from the team at the end of every day.
+So that, we can follow our performance (man/day) in each project and we call it "CRM".
 Follow the steps for the perfect CRM sharing!
 ---

 - [ ] Write the project name as title that you're working on